Workforce planning: why and how?

 Domestic and international workforce strategies

-in light of changes to immigration rules and the UK’s relationship with the European Union, after Brexit
+in light of changes to immigration rules and the UK’s relationship with the European Union after Brexit

 Employers know that it is a priority to put in place strategies to deliver a sustainable pipeline of domestic talent which will serve the NHS.
 We are working with you to think about the whole workforce, as well as the specific pressure points such as nursing

 .
 Alternative routes into healthcare careers, and the use of new and emerging roles to support service delivery are all part of the innovative solutions you are implementing.
-Find out how others are reshaping the non-medical workforce
+Find out how others are reshaping the non-medical workforce with positive outcomes.

 Our work with employers to train, recruit and retain the right staff should also contribute to attempts to reduce the reliance and spend on agency staff